 4. Green: Growth, Calm, Refreshing

 Green branded materials offer a wide array of pleasant responses, all depending on the shade of green you choose.
 In general, green is linked to nature, health, wealth, and even money.
 Deep greens are associated with the earth, binding you to positivity, regrowth, and opportunity.
 Mint green is associated with freshness.
 Bright greens are related to grass, the first bulbs of spring, and renewed energy.
-Ultimately, green is tied to nature, the environment around you, and brings a grounded feeling.
+Ultimately, green is tied to nature, the surrounding environment, and brings a grounded feeling.
 It’s peaceful, calming, and refreshing.

 Companies Using Green in Marketing: Starbucks, Android, L.L.
 Bean